The Gardens of Temple Dinsley

 When the mansion was offered for leasing in 1832, the advertisement included the description, ‘the

-mansion (was) in an elevated and airy situation, delightfully sheltered by timber’ and had ‘large walled
+mansion (is) in an elevated and airy situation, delightfully sheltered by timber’ and had ‘large walled

 gardens’.